H3AR7B3A7/WindowsTerminalAndPowershell/Powershell Installation.md

 If you have Chocolatey package manager installed, you can install or update your PowerShell version using the following commands:

-> choco install powershell -y
+> choco upgrade pwsh -y

-> choco upgrade powershell -y
+> choco upgrade pwsh -y